-Given our simulation, it is possible to realize a self-stabilizing replicated state machines [20].
-The self-stabilizing consensus algorithms presented in [13] uses SWMR registers, and our simulation allows to port them to message-passing systems.
+Given our simulation, it is possible to realize a self-stabilizing replicated state machine [22].
+The self-stabilizing consensus algorithm presented in [15] uses SWMR registers, and our simulation allows to port them to message-passing systems.
 More generally, our simulation allows the application of any self-stabilizing algorithm that is designed using SWMR registers to work in a message-passing system, where less than the majority of the processors may crash.